paulcadman/the-little-typer/topics/proof/classical.md

 2. _Proof by contradiction_: P is equivalent to (¬P) ⇒ C (where C is a contradiction)
 3. P ⇔ Q is equivalent to (P ⇒ Q) ∧ (Q ⇒ P)

+## Examples

+> Prove that there is no smallest rational number greater than √2.

+Let's use _proof by contradiction_ to deduce that this is equivalent to:

+> (∃ a smallest rational number greater than √2) ⇒ C (where C is a
+> contradiction)

+To prove this we follow our proof recipe, our first step is the left hand side of the implication.

+> *Step 1* ∃ a smallest rational number greater than √2

+Let _S_ be the set of rational numbers greater that √2.

+> S = { s ∈ ℚ : s > √2 }

+Let _ι_ be the smallest element of S, which exists due to *Step 1*.

+> *Step 2* (ι - √2) > 0

+We can use _contradiction_ again to deduce Step 2:

+> (ι - √2 ≤ 0) ⇒ C (for some contradiction C)
+>
+> ι - √2 ≤ 0
+> ⇒ ι ≤ √2
+> ⇒ ¬(ι ∈ S) (a contradiction due to definition of ι)

+> *Step 3* ∃ a rational number r between √2 and ι

+Again let's use _contradiction_ to deduce Step 3:

+> ¬(∃ r ∈ ℚ: √2 < r < ι) ⇒ C (for some contradiction C)

+Choose a fixed q ∈ ℕ and let T = { p/q : p ∈ ℤ }.
+Let m be the smallest member of T greater than ι (why does this exist?).
+The rational number m can be written as p/q because from the definition of T.

+We know:
+* There are no rationals between √2 and ι (by hypothesis in this step)
+* (p-1)/q < ι (by the construction of p/q in the previous paragraph)
+* p/q ≥ ι (by the construction of p/q, non-strict inequality because ι could be a member of T)

+So we deduce that (p-1)/q < √2 and therefore

+> p/q - (p-1)/q > ι - √2
+> ⇒ 1/q > ι - √2

+We can choose q large enough such that this inequality is false.
+So we've found our contradiction C. We conclude that ∃ r ∈ ℚ: √2 < r < ι.

+This gives us our overall contradiction.

+> The existence of r < ι contradicts the statement that ι was the least rational
+> greater than √2.